A Brief Guide to the Joe Biden–Anita Hill Controversy

 Though Biden reached out to Hill in recent weeks, she told the Times the call left her unsatisfied.
 “I cannot be satisfied by simply saying, ‘I’m sorry for what happened to you,’” she said.
 “I will be satisfied when I know there is real change and real accountability and real purpose.”

-Friday on The View, Joy Behar pushed Biden to personally apologize for his own role in the hearings.
+On The View last month, Joy Behar pushed Biden to personally apologize for his own role in the hearings.
 He pushed back.
 “If you go back and look at what I said and didn’t say, I don’t think I treated her badly,” he said.

-In an interview with Good Morning America, which airs in full on Tuesday, Biden said he takes “responsibility” for Hill’s treatment during the hearing, and suggested he’s already apologized.
+In an interview with Good Morning America, Biden said he takes “responsibility” for Hill’s treatment during the hearing, and suggested he’s already apologized.

 “I believed her from the very beginning, but I was chairman.
 She did not get a fair hearing.
 She did not get treated well.
 That’s my responsibility,” Biden told GMA.
 “As the committee chairman, I take responsibility that she did not get treated well.
 I take responsibility for that.”